 When people decide it’s time to get active and start exercising, the first thing that comes to mind is most likely jogging.
 They head to the local sports shop and pick up a pair of running shoes and either head down to the North Inch or hit the treadmill at the gym.
-Some might even consider cycling, either on their bike or perhaps a spin-class at Bell’s Sports Centre.
+Some might even consider cycling, either on their bike or perhaps a spin-class.
 It’s less common though, for people to consider taking up swimming as a way to keep fit and healthy.

 However, getting yourself in the pool and doing regular lengths has multiple health benefits.
 It’s a fantastic calorie burner, helps to reduce stress levels and lowers your risk of a host of different diseases.
 It’s a low-impact exercise too but at the same time it strengthens muscle, helps you to sleep better at night and can help boost your overall mood.
 All of this without getting hot and sweaty in a gym too!